KIPAC/Physics89L/README.md

 You can also use the service "binder" to run the notebooks on a remote server on the web.
 This works, but has the disadvantage that it can be difficult to the work you do in the notebook, so you will probably end up copying things to

 1. Go to https://mybinder.org/
-2. Type "KIPAC/Physics67" into the "GitHub repository name or URL" text box and then click on the orange "Launch" button, it will take a few minutes to set up a machine somewhere off in the cloud an connect you to it.
+2. Type "KIPAC/Physics67" into the "GitHub repository name or URL" text box and then click on the orange "Launch" button, it will take a few minutes to set up a machine somewhere off in the cloud and connect you to it.

 ### Opening a Notebooks in your brower